The scatter in the galaxy-halo connection: a machine learning analysis: Correlations of the simulated galaxy--halo connections

 We use the $z=0$ halo properties as features and for simplicity only the following galaxy properties as targets: stellar mass $M_\star$, total gas mass $M_{\rm gas}$ and stellar-half mass radius $R_{1/2}$ (see~\Cref{tab:properties}).
 Furthermore, in TNG we will also consider learning the mapping from halo properties to the neutral hydrogen mass $M_{\rm HI}$.

 For each galaxy target, we begin by training Extra-Trees to determine the important halo features separately in H-AGN and TNG central and satellite galaxies, as described in~\cref{sec:feature_selection}.
 Since the scatter in the galaxy--halo connection is not crucial for this part, we opt for Extra-Trees rather than the NN ensemble as it provides similar goodness-of-fit of the best-fit predictions while being computationally cheaper.
 Having determined the important features, we train the NN ensemble, first on the most important feature only, which we find to be $M_{\rm h}$ in all cases, and then we add the remaining important features for each target.
-We calculate the $R^2$ scores of the mean predictions on the test set, which we then compare to the equivalent inference using Extra-Trees, finding that the two typically agree to within $1$ per cent.
-This gives us confidence to employ the NN ensemble to measure the scatter of the relations.
-We compare the NN ensemble scatter to the bivariate scatter around the mean in the relation $\log Y | \log M_{\rm h}$, where $Y$ represents one of the galaxy target properties.
+We calculate the $R^2$ scores of the mean predictions on the test set, which we then compare to the equivalent inference using Extra-Trees, finding that the two typically agree to within $1$ per cent for well-predicted properties and to within $\sim$ 10 per cent if $R^2 \lessapprox 0.5$.
+Where there is disagreement, the \ac{NN} may outperform Extra-Trees.
+This gives us confidence to employ the \ac{NN} ensemble to measure the scatter of the relations.
+We compare the \ac{NN} ensemble scatter to the bivariate scatter around the mean in the relation $\log Y | \log M_{\rm h}$, where $Y$ represents one of the galaxy target properties.
 We illustrate the result by plotting mean and standard deviation of the predicted scatter of test set samples binned by $\log M_{\rm h}$.

 We now proceed to describe our results for each separate galaxy target that we consider.